Chapter 5:

 I Fell In Love With A Low-Tier Fighter and I Want To Marry Her (Or At Least Die Trying)

 Hinata’s footsteps echoed in the alleys, an endless maze met by labored breaths.
-Her mental map warped as her eyes darted around for an exit.
+Her mental map warped as her eyes searched for an escape.
 The walls and the streets seemed to collapse around her into liquid crimson.

 Boots stomped from all sides.
 Deafening.
-Human forms sprang from every shadowy corner, and they eventually trapped her in a tight space.
+Human forms sprang from the shadows until they cornered her in a tight space.
 Her balance faltered as her shoes sank into what felt like blood-red quicksand.

 The shadows lunged at her, one after another.
-Her fists snapped like whips.
-They dissipated like dust in the wind with every hit.
-Her muscles remembered the feeling.
+Her fists snapped like whips, but she felt nothing.
+No semblance of life.
 It was easy, and then it wasn’t.

 For every head, two replaced it.
 A Hydra in the depths of her psyche.
 Unfortunately, she was no Hercules.

-Her knuckles started to bleed into a splitting pain.
+Her knuckles bled, pain splitting through her fingers.
 Her shins began to crumble.
 And doubt slowly seeped into her bones.

-The air thickened.
 She dragged the air in and out of her lungs.
-Even breathing was painful.
+Even breathing hurt.

 Blood.